PierreJzql/PierreJzql/README.md

 Project in a group of 3 people.

 👨🏽‍💻 : Lua
-Discovery of the realization of an IT project through the creation of a retro video game.
+<br/>Discovery of the realization of an IT project through the creation of a retro video game.
 I made different features and graphics of the game.
 Discovery of the realization of a project in pair-programming.